 This collective group of family and friends has also been physically attacked, verbally abused, publicly criticized, and in the line of fire while on duty.
 I know they are not alone.

 A career as a first responder can be a thankless job.
-This year, the very first National First Responder Day is coming up on Thursday October 28, 2021.
+This year, National First Responder Day is coming up on October 28th.
 This marks a great opportunity to show our first responders that we care.
 L-Tron would like to share a few positive stories from our team members, as well as some practical ways that we can all show support to the first responders in our communities.

 A Few Personal Stories from the L-Tron Team